tablelandnetwork/docs/docs/gateway-api/README.md

 import { ChainsList } from '@site/src/components/SupportedChains'

-- `transactionHash` ⇒ Resultant on-chain transaction hash corresponding to a table’s creation or a write query.
+- `transactionHash` ⇒ Resultant onchain transaction hash corresponding to a table’s creation or a write query.
 - `tableId` ⇒ The unique identifier assigned to the created table upon the registry contract minting the table as an ERC721 token.
 - `chainId` ⇒ Blockchain or L2 solution on which transactions are being sent; available _chainId_ include the following:
   <ChainsList type={'all'} format={'list'} info={'chainId'} />